Professor Eva Lloyd

 Funders of research and evaluation projects that Eva Lloyd has led or been part of in recent years include: the British Academy the Department for Education, Eurofound, the Nuffield Foundation, the Joseph Rowntree Foundation, the Office of the Children's Commissioner for England, the Department of Health and Social Care, HMRC, London Borough of Newham, the Resolution Foundation and Ipsos-MORI.

-Previously Eva Lloyd held academic posts at Bristol's School for Policy Studies, University College London's Institute of Education and the University of London's Bedford College, alongside honorary positions at Cambridge University and the Queen's University Belfast.
-In 2017 she spent a semester as Visiting Professor at the University of Muenster, Germany.
+Previously, Eva Lloyd held academic posts at Bristol's School for Policy Studies, University College London's Institute of Education and the University of London's Bedford College, alongside honorary positions at Cambridge University and Queen's University Belfast.
+In 2017, she spent a semester as a Visiting Professor at the University of Muenster, Germany.
 Fifteen years of Eva's career were devoted to working for British NGOs.
 She held policy and research positions at Save the Children UK and at Barnardo's and was CEO of the National Early Years Network.
 Eva holds the post of Visiting Professor at University College London and is attached to its Thomas Coram Research Unit.

-Between 2010 and 2012 she was a member of an expert panel advising NICE on the development of its public health guidance on social and emotional wellbeing in the early years.
+Between 2010 and 2012, she was a member of an expert panel advising NICE on the development of its public health guidance on social and emotional wellbeing in the early years.

 Eva Lloyd is a regular contributor to the practitioner press.
 She is frequently interviewed on national radio and television and quoted in the local and national press.
 She is also a media spokesperson for the British Psychological Society on early childhood.
-In a 2021 podcast for the Association of Child and Adolescent Mental Health she talked about major influences on her career to date.
+In a 2021 podcast for the Association of Child and Adolescent Mental Health, she talked about major influences on her career to date.

-In 2013 Eva Lloyd was awarded an Honorary OBE for services to education.
+In 2013, Eva Lloyd was awarded an Honorary OBE for services to education.

 External roles